AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/manage-user-groups.md

 # Manage user groups in the Global Admin Console

-Create, manage, and share user groups in the [!DNL Global Admin Console] to streamline user management by grouping users with the same permissions, saving time, and ensuring consistency.
+Create, manage, and share user groups in the Global Admin Console to streamline user management by grouping users with the same permissions, saving time, and ensuring consistency.

 In the [Global Admin Console](https://helpx.adobe.com/enterprise/global-admin-console/adopt-global-administration.html), select an organization, and navigate to **[!UICONTROL User Groups]**.
 Share groups across multiple organizations using a single user management source to sync users and groups.